aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/02-site-to-site-vpn.md

 Once your VPN is configured on-premises, navigate back to the Site-to-Site VPN Connections within the VPC console.
 Select the row of your VPN connection.
 At the botton of the page, select the **`Tunnel Details`** tab.
 Verify that the Status has changed from "DOWN" to "UP" (this may take a few minutes).

-### Trouble shooting tips:
+### Troubleshooting tips:
 - Ensure that routing tables on AWS and router configurations (on-premises) are setup to allow communication.
 - Ensure VPC route tables associated with subnets route traffic destined for the other site to the local VPN gateway instance.
 - If using Transit Gateway on the remote site, ensure that VPC route tables are configured to route traffic destined for the other site to the Transit Gateway.
 (Although the built-in BGP support in this stack will ensure that both the local VPN gateway's route information and the remote Transit Gateway's route table will be automatically configuired, you still need to ensure that the VPC route tables in both sites are properly configured).

-## 5. Create a Transit Gateway Attachment to connect to your VPC
+## 7. Create a Transit Gateway Attachment to connect to your VPC

 1. While you are still in the **`VPN Console`** administration, click on **`Transit Gateway Attachments`** in the left navigation
 2. Click the button **`Create Transit Gateway Attachment`**